Assessment & Mentoring FAQs

 Is this candidate prepared to take the assessment now?

-Recommend only candidates whom you judge capable of passing the assessment when you are writing the recommendation.
+Recommend only candidates you judge capable of passing the assessment when writing the recommendation.
 Please do not recommend a candidate you think may not be ready.
 A candidate who is not quite ready should not be encouraged to use the time between application and assessment to prepare.

 Have I seen this candidate teach?

-You must have seen the candidate teach asana and pranayama, either in person or on video.
-No fees may be charged for any part of the recommendation process, including the watching of videos.
+You must have seen the candidate teach asana and pranayama, either in person or video.
+No fees may be charged for any part of the recommendation process, including watching videos.

 Does my name appear on the list of CIYTs on the IYNAUS website?